'This Should Not Be Happening': Man Killed, 5 Others Injured In Drive-By Shooting In Philadelphia’s Olney Neighborhood

 PHILADELPHIA (CBS) — A drive-by shooting left one man dead and five others injured.
 It happened at the intersection of Broad Street and Chew Avenue in Olney just after 2 p.m. on Monday.

-The suspects remain on the run.READ MORE: 2 People Killed In Fast-Moving Rowhome Fire In Wilmington
+The suspects remain on the run.READ MORE: EXCLUSIVE VIDEO: Wilmington Rowhome Engulfed In Flames, 2 People Killed

 The shooting happened in broad daylight, just down the street from one of Philly’s busiest SEPTA hubs and right in front of a daycare center where children were inside napping.